fengxudi/mmWave-gesture-dataset/README.md

 # DATASET IMPLEMENTATION

-In this mmWave gesture dataset, we utilize the TI-IWR443 BOOST millimeter-wave radar.
+In this mmWave gesture dataset, we utilize the TI-IWR1443 single-chip 76-GHz to 81-GHz mmWave sensor evaluation module.
 Since the gestures we recorded were completed in two scenarios, we set different parameters for the radar for different scenes, which will be introduced following.

 ## Short range scenario